 Did you hear that sound?
 It was the internet exploding because someone combined the internet’s two favorite topics: cats and pizza.
-Create your own internet phenomenon—and get all those sweet Insta likes—by DIYing this pizza cat costume.
+Create your own internet phenomenon—and get all those sweet social media likes—by DIYing this pizza cat costume.
 Simply cut brown, yellow, and red felt to the appropriate shapes and sizes, and hand-stitch or fabric glue the pieces together.
-Not very crafty?
-You can buy a pre-made pizza cat costume, too.
+If you're not very crafty, there are also pre-made pizza cat costumes available.

 02 of 15

 Hairy, brooding, and mysterious all are adjectives that can be used to describe both Jon Snow of "Game of Thrones" and many cats.
 So why not combine the two?
 If your cat already has a moody outlook on life, outfit them in a simple black felt cape with an attached faux fur collar to match.

 Punk Rock Cat

 For those extra angsty cats, dressing as a punk rocker for Halloween makes sense.
 For this costume, cut a rectangular piece of fabric from some old denim jeans.
 Then, cut out armholes, and add a patch or piece of fabric with a punk rock band logo to transform them from house cat to mosh cat.Continue to 5 of 15 below.